 So along comes “Fright Night”, a 2011 version of the 1985 vampire film that I truly loved.
-The original was a fun and occasionally creepy horror flick that played around with elements from vampire, werewolf, and haunted house movies.
+The original was a fun and occasionally creepy horror flick that played around with elements of vampire, werewolf, and haunted house movies.
 It had its share of old-school special effects and classic horror cheese while also maintaining a thoroughly compelling narrative.
 So I had a natural curiosity and concerns about the remake.
 Would the Hollywood modernization process be able to capture what made the original so entertaining?
 Well, not exactly.

-There aren’t many more significant ways that this “Fright Night” resembles the original.
+There aren’t many other significant ways that this “Fright Night” resembles the original.
 One of my biggest disappointments with this film was with how little effort went into building more tension between Charley and Dandrige.
 The original spent a lot of time with Charley trying to convince his mother, friends, and the police that his neighbor was a killer responsible for the disappearances of many area women.
 This made for several creepy confrontations between the two.
-This film gives us only a scene or two of this, choosing instead to jump headfirst into more action-based horror that seemed purposed more for the 3D than deeper storytelling.
+This version gives us only a scene or two of this, choosing instead to jump headfirst into more action-based horror that seems specifically designed for 3D rather than deeper storytelling.

 Charley’s predicament is so dire that he seeks the help a Las Vegas horror illusionist Peter Vincent (David Tennant).
 This Peter Vincent is a boozing, profane, and abusive jerk void of any of the sympathetic charm that made Roddy McDowall’s character so memorable.
 There was nothing at all in this character that was the least bit interesting.
 To be fair, it’s not that Tennant’s performance is bad.
 This is a writing issue that’s a direct result of a story direction choice.
 This is an instance of modernizing a great character from the original story with pretty poor results.
-And while this is a modernization problem, the movie is plagued by some fairly generic characters outside of Charley.
-Poots is good as Charley’s girlfriend but she isn’t given much to do.
-Charley’s mom is about as shallow as they come and then there are a couple of his friends that seemed to be just thrown in.
-Then you have one of the first film’s more memorable characters “Evil” Ed (this time played by Christopher Mintz-Plasse).
-Here he’s actually developed into a fairly sympathetic character before being thrown aside rather quickly.
-Farrell is fun and sometimes charismatic, but he’s only asked to talk in a creepy tone and wipe his mouth and lick his fingers after “feeding”.
-It’s a good performance.
-I just wish he was given more.